Highlights. The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 • 46% of consumers find it hard to gain access to healthy and nutritious foods, and 54% of U.S. consumers want easier access to affordable healthy food.

-• 51% of consumers are interested in AI’s help to shop for safe and nutritious foods.
+• 51% of consumers are interested in AI’s help in shopping for safe and nutritious foods.

 • 32% of consumers don’t know where to shop or how to locate healthier food.